Captain Sam Kerr strikes five in Australia's 18-0 mauling of Indonesia | Sports-Games

 Captain Sam Kerr struck five goals for the tournament's first hat-trick in Australia's 18-0 mauling of lowly Indonesia in their women's Asian Cup opening match here on Friday.

+In another Group B match at DY Patil Stadium at Navi Mumbai, a goalkeeping howler by Thailand's W Boonsing in the 81st minute gave Philippines a 1-0 win.

-Kerr, who was third in this year's prestigious women's Ballon d'Or Award, was one of eight Matildas to get their name on the score-sheet in the win, Australia's biggest ever in the AFC Women's Asian Cup.
+Chandler McDaniel's drive from 20 yards saw Boonsing fail to hold on to the ball as it trickled across the goal line.
+It was Philippines' first win in 13 matches against Thailand.
+Kerr, who was third in this year's prestigious women's Ballon d'Or Award, was one of eight Matildas to get their name on the score-sheet in the win against Indonesia, Australia's biggest ever in the AFC Women’s Asian Cup.

-Indonesia put up a brave defensive display in the early minutes, but their resistance was broken when Emily van Egmond's pass found Kerr, who steered home her 50th international goal in nine minutes.
+Indonesia put up a brave defensive display in the early minutes, but their resistance was broken when Emily van Egmond's pass found Kerr, who steered home her 50th international goal on nine minutes.

-That goal leveled Cahill's record, and Kerr duly broke it just two minutes later, with another van Egmond pass giving the Australian captain a virtually unmissable sight at goal.
+That goal levelled Cahill's record, and Kerr duly broke it just two minutes later, with another van Egmond pass giving the Australian captain a virtually unmissable sight at goal.

 With 94th ranked Indonesia powerless to combat Australia’s pace and movement, Kerr completed her hat-trick from the penalty spot shortly before a sensational 15-yard strike from Carpenter extended the lead further.